Building a learning culture: How to manage stakeholders

 Also, learners share information informally among themselves.
 There’s an opportunity here to capture and disseminate that otherwise private knowledge and make it available to a wider audience.
 L&D should look to identify expertise among experienced employees and use them as mentors and Subject Matter Experts.

 Engaged learners perform better and demonstrate more clearly than anything the power and importance of learning in the workplace.
 They make learning in the workplace accepted practice.
 L&D needs to support them at the point of need by repositioning itself in the workflow.
 Only then can L&D really demonstrate its influence, value and success.

-L&D’s strategic value
+L&D’s strategic value in managing stakeholders

-It’s L&D’s mission to bring learning to the organisation, but it won’t do that if it continues to isolate itself.
+In summary, it’s L&D’s mission to bring learning to the organisation, but it won’t do that if it continues to isolate itself.
 Instead, it needs to start collaborating with other areas of the organization and that collaboration starts with engaging and managing key stakeholders.

 The end goal of this collaboration is to build a culture of learning that is both effective and sustainable.
 The results will show the real power of L&D as an enabler and disseminator of learning.

 Working with stakeholders, acknowledging and addressing their needs, helps to bring L&D into the workflow.
 Learning becomes fully part of the organization’s strategic goals deliverables.
 It supports performance and helps deliver on business goals.